 In February 2018, FASB issued a new standard related to reclassification of certain tax effects from accumulated other comprehensive income (AOCI).
-We early-adopted the new standard in the first quarter of 2018.
+The Company adopted the new standard in the first quarter of 2018.
 We elected to reclassify \$15.5 million from accumulated other comprehensive income to retained earnings, representing the amount of "stranded" tax effects resulting from the change in the U.S. federal tax rate and the consequent revaluation of deferred tax assets related to pension and postretirement medical expense.

 On April 30, 2018, the Company repurchased 0.7 million shares of its common stock for \$28.2 million from the President and Chief Executive Officer of the Company.
 The \$43.33 per share purchase price represented a discount of 3 percent from the closing price of the Company's stock immediately prior to the date of the transaction.
-The repurchase is expected to be accretive to earnings per share and yield a rate of return to remaining shareholders that will exceed the Company's equity cost of capital.
 The Company used available cash balances and borrowings under its revolving line of credit to fund the repurchase.